15 great places for kids in Minnesota

 And most also have a lodge, with a game room and snack counter that dispenses ice cream and candy.
 For kids, it's heaven.

 this big town, no kid will be bored.
 Teens can see a play at the

-Everyone can go for bicycle ride around the Chain of Lakes, even babies and toddlers, who can be strapped into a bike trailer.
+Everyone can go for a bicycle ride around the Chain of Lakes, even babies and toddlers, who can be strapped into a bike trailer.

-And three main attractions are connected by the Hiawatha light-rail line: Target Field, where the Twins play downtown; Minnehaha Park, home of the famous waterfall; and the Mall of America, home of the Nickelodeon Universe amusement park.
+And three main attractions are connected by the Blue Line light-rail trains: Target Field, where the Twins play downtown; Minnehaha Park, home of the famous waterfall; and the Mall of America, home of the Nickelodeon Universe amusement park.

 Lutsen Mountains is a year-round destination for thrill-seeking kids.
 In the winter, they can ski and snowboard; in the summer, they can go screaming down the concrete chutes of the Alpine Slide and ride the Mountain Tram to the chalet on top of Moose Mountain.